-Fall Semester Application Deadline is 15 July 2014.
+Summer Semester Application Deadline is 15 March 2016

 The Cold War International History Project (CWIHP) at the Woodrow Wilson Center accepts internship applications throughout the year.
 The summer semester deadline in 15 March, the fall semester deadline is 15 July, and the spring semester deadline is 15 November.